 Love it?
 Pin it!

-Disclaimer: I was visiting Goa while working for The Goa Experience a soon to launch tour operator from the Serenity Holidays group.
+Disclaimer: I was visiting Goa while working for The Goa Experience part of the Serenity Holidays group.